FOR IMMEDIATE RELEASE

 “Standing in front of each painting I encounter a moment in time created within the world depicted on the canvas,” said Hidalgo.
 “Each depicts (and thus constructs) a world with a unique space-time that is definitely separate from the one which the viewer primarily inhabits.
 Some of these spatial moments are more penetrable than others.
 They present moments of leisure or rest, moments when time slows or even stops, sometimes briefly, at others permanently.”

 About The Arts Council of New Westminster

-Founded in 1967, The Arts Council of New Westminster is a community arts organization built by artists, audiences, and arts groups who share an interest in visual, performing and literary arts.
-The Arts Council’s role in the community is to advocate for the arts and foster support for those engaging in artistic and cultural endeavours.
+Founded in 1967, The Arts Council of New Westminster is an umbrella organization built by individuals and member groups who share an interest in visual, performing and literary arts.
+The Arts Council’s role in the community is to advocate for the arts at all levels of government and to foster support for anyone engaging in artistic and cultural endeavors.